-High Blood Pressure or Hypertension means that your blood pressure level has been found on many separate occasions to be above normal.
-This requires treatment to prevent the possibility of developing serious and potentially life threatening complications as a result of that high blood pressure.
+High blood pressure, or hypertension, means that your blood pressure level is above normal on many different occasions.
+This requires treatment to prevent serious and possibly life-threatening complications from developing as a result of it.

 How Common is High Blood Pressure?

-High Blood Pressure is extremely common with 10–20% of the UK population affected.
-The older you are the more likely it is that you have developed it.
-Currently there are 7 to 10 million people in the UK living with Hypertension.
+High blood pressure is very common, with 10–20% of the UK population affected.
+The older you are, the more likely it is that you already have it.
+There are currently 12.5 million people in the UK living with hypertension.

-Hypertension is actually a symptomless disease.
-The vast majority of people will be blissfully unaware they have developed high blood pressure until that is it has already done serious damage to your body.
-That is why having your blood pressure checked on a regular basis and taking steps to control it once it has been identified is so vital.
-Keeping your blood pressure under control can minimise your risks of developing serious and potentially life threatening complications such as heart attacks and strokes.
+Checking blood pressure on a regular basis and taking steps to control it once it has been identified are vital.
+Keeping your blood pressure under control can minimize your risks of developing serious and potentially life-threatening complications such as heart attacks and strokes.